 Flat vs. Pitched Roofs: Pros and Cons for Massachusetts Homeowners

-Roofing Doctors Knowledge Base
+Roofing Doctor Knowledge Base

 Most Massachusetts and Rhode Island homes have steeply pitched roofs, but many properties include flat or low-slope sections - attached garages, additions, porches, or commercial buildings.
 Understanding the differences between these roof types helps homeowners and building owners make better decisions about materials, maintenance, and contractors.